 Chair of the Hancock County Republican Party Janice Silvey claims that this was not a party decision.

 Not all Republicans are on board with the candidate’s decisions to avoid the forums, though.
 Former GOP State Senator Beverly Gard did not approve her fellow party members’ decision to not participate.
 “I think that they’re taking for granted their win in the elections,” Gard said.
-Gard said that there is a perception among some Republican candidates that the League has a bias toward Democrats, but she noted that the LWV is a bipartisan organization with Republican members.
+Gard said that there is a perception among some Republican candidates that the League has a bias toward Democrats, but she noted that the LWV is a nonpartisan organization with Republican members.
 She also said that she feels that even if the League does have a partisan tilt, the candidates should face their voters on both moral and strategic levels.

 “If a Republican candidate is going into a forum thinking it might lean somewhat Democratic, I think they still have an obligation to participate and make their case for their views as a Republican,” Gard said.
 She later went on to comment on how it might affect candidates electorally.